-Install the bottom seal
+4. Install the bottom seal

-A. Open the door to access the bottom of the frame, and install the seal according to the drawings below.
-Seat the screws approximately 12 inches apart.
+A. Install the bottom seal by opening the door to access the bottom of the frame, and install the seal according to the drawings below.

 B. The drip edge of the gasket should face the exterior side.